Improving pharma regulatory workflows: optimizing the MAA process with BPMN

 19 January 2026 · 10 min read

-The European Medicines Agency (EMA) drug approval process, specifically the Marketing Authorisation Application (MAA), is the gateway for pharmaceutical companies to the European Economic Area (EEA), allowing them to obtain a single authorisation to market a new drug that is valid across the entire European Union.
-However, when we look at it more closely, it becomes clear that the path is rarely a straight line.
-Because it involves rigorous scientific examination and multiple entities such as the EMA, Committee for Medicinal Products for Human Use (CHMP), and the European Commission, the MAA phases can feel fragmented and overwhelming.
+The European Medicines Agency (EMA) drug approval process, specifically the Marketing Authorisation Application (MAA), is the gateway for pharmaceutical companies to the European Economic Area (EEA).
+A single authorisation covers the entire European Union but the path to obtaining it is rarely a straight line.Without a structured approach, the MAA's multiple approval bodies (the EMA, the Committee for Medicinal Products for Human Use (CHMP), and the European Commission) combined with the rigorous scientific examination each requires, can make the process feel fragmented and overwhelming.

 In an environment defined by strict legal timeframes and "clock stops”, on-point communication is the difference between a drug reaching patients or stalling in the pipeline.

-Why use BPMN for regulatory affairs?
-The strategic advantage
+Why BPMN for pharma regulatory workflow improvement?

 BPMN is a standardized method for visualizing complex workflows.
-It provides a clear, standardized visual language that can turn an abstract regulatory manual into a living, breathing roadmap, making it an essential tool for mastering the EMA drug approval process.
+It provides a clear, standardized visual language that can turn an abstract regulatory manual into a living, breathing roadmap, making it an essential tool for improving the EMA drug approval process.

 - Identify bottlenecks: see where document preparation might slow down or where a "clock stop" requires a surge in resources.